ScottStevenWhite/swan-health/README.md

 #### 2.12.5 Research & Citizen Science

 **Purpose:**
-Enable users to **opt-in** to anonymized data sharing and allow researchers to explore population patterns and run simple studies.
+Enable users to **opt in** to anonymized data sharing and allow researchers to explore population patterns and run simple studies.

 **Key Concepts:**